TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Introduction

+\textbf{From Early Binding to Dynamic Orchestration.} Instead of committing to a specific transport backend at initialization, \projectname provides a platform-agnostic semantic representation for data movement, and leverages multiple transports to interface with diverse interconnects.
+Central to this shift is a programmable orchestration engine, allowing \projectname to navigate a dynamic reachability map on a per-request basis.
+This architectural flexibility also enables the autonomous synthesis of transfers via staging host/device memory, effectively bridging vendor-specific ecosystem walls and reducing cross-platform deployment complexity.

-\item \textbf{From State-Blind Striping to Telemetry-Driven Slice Spraying.} To overcome the head-of-line blocking inherent in static striping, \projectname decomposes elephant flows into fine-grained slices (e.g., 64 KB) and schedules them based on instantaneous link state.
-Rather than fixed priorities, it directs slices to rails with the lowest estimated completion time (derived from bandwidth and queued bytes).
-This continuous feedback loop enforces a declarative slice-level policy that maximizes multi-rail utilization, keeps tail latency low, and supports bandwidth spreading when multiple instances share the same NICs.
+\textbf{From State-Blind Striping to Telemetry-Driven Slice Spraying.} To overcome the HoL blocking inherent in static striping without incurring severe CPU reassembly penalties, \projectname decomposes elephant flows into fine-grained slices (e.g., 64 KB) embedded with absolute destination offsets.
+It schedules them among all available interconnects based on an adaptive scoring function driven by estimated completion time and real-time telemetry.
+This single-sided, offset-based addressing natively tolerates out-of-order slice delivery. \projectname also incorporates a priority-aware bandwidth governor that partitions physical link capacity according to application-defined SLOs.
+This mechanism ensures that even when multiple processes contend for the same physical NIC, high-priority intents receive a guaranteed share of bandwidth and minimal latency.

-\item \textbf{From Brittle Execution to Resilient Self-Healing.} \projectname moves error handling from the application into the data plane.
-It treats transport faults not as exceptions, but as routine routing events: if a slice fails (due to link flapping or timeout), the runtime automatically re-schedules it on an alternative path in sub-milliseconds.
-This \textit{in-band recovery} masks transient hardware failures, ensuring reliable delivery without requiring application-level retries or checkpoints. \end{itemize}
+\textbf{From Manual Intervention to Resilient Self-Healing.} \projectname monitors the link state for each path, and moves error handling from the application into the data plane.
+It treats transport faults not as exceptions, but as routine routing events: if a path is failed or degraded, the runtime automatically re-schedules it on an alternative path in sub-milliseconds via soft-exclusion and idempotent retries.
+This \textit{in-band recovery} significantly mitigates transient hardware failures, ensuring reliable delivery without requiring application-level retries or checkpoints.

 \projectname has been deployed as the common data‑movement substrate for both inference and reinforcement-learning pipelines in large industrial environments, serving billions of tokens per day on clusters with up to thousands of GPUs.
-In a leading financial technology company, \projectname has been deployed as the enterprise-wide LLM inference infrastructure.
-It provides explicit SLA guarantees, consistently achieving sub-second time-to-first-token (TTFT) and sub-30 ms time-per-output-token (TPOT) in production.
+In a leading financial technology company, \projectname provides explicit SLO guarantees, consistently achieving sub-second TTFT and sub-30 ms TPOT (time-per-output-token) in production.
 At a major AI service provider, \projectname handles nearly all production inference traffic, running on a thousand-GPU cluster and processing over 50 million tokens per minute at peak.